New insights and perspectives on the natural gradient method

-Perhaps the most interesting conclusion of our analysis is that, while stochastic gradient descent with Polyak-style parameter averaging achieves the same \emph{asymptotic} convergence speed as natural gradient descent (and is thus also ``Fisher efficient", as was first shown by \citet{Polyak_averaging}), stochastic 2nd-order methods such as the latter can enjoy a more favorable dependence on the starting point, which means that they can make much more progress given a limited iteration budget.
+Perhaps the most interesting conclusion of this analysis is that, while stochastic gradient descent with Polyak-style parameter averaging achieves the same \emph{asymptotic} convergence speed as stochastic natural gradient descent (and is thus also ``Fisher efficient", as was first shown by \citet{Polyak_averaging}), stochastic 2nd-order methods can possess a much more favorable dependence on the starting point, which means that they can make much more progress given a limited iteration budget.
 Another interesting observation made in our analysis is that stochastic 2nd-order methods that use a decaying learning rate (of the form $\alpha_k = 1/(k+a+1)$) can, for certain problems, achieve an asymptotic objective function value that is better than that achieved in the same number of iterations by stochastic gradient descent (with a similar decaying learning rate), by a large constant factor.

 Unfortunately, these convergence theory results fail to explain why 2nd-order optimization with the GGN/Fisher works so much better than classical 2nd-order schemes based on the Hessian \emph{for neural network training} \citep{schraudolph, HF, KSD}.
 In \textbf{Section \ref{sec:future_work}} we propose several important open questions in this direction that we leave for future work.